yusyel/de-project/README.md

 ## Project info

 In this project we are looking Istanbul traffic density.
 The data I used was published by Istanbul City Hall open data platform.
 The content of the data is the traffic density of 5014 unique locations.
-Data was collected hourly for 3 (2019,2021,2022) years.
+Data was collected hourly for 3 (2019,2021,2022) year.
 Total data volume is 13.92 GB.
 In this project I will comparing the hours of the day, month and years and visualize locations on the looker dashboard with google maps integrations.
 Here is raw data sample:

 | date_time 	    | longitude 	 | latitude 	  | geohash 	| minimum_speed 	| maximum_speed 	| average_speed 	| number_of_vehicles 	|